 Rod Williams, PhD

 - Rod completed his dissertation in 2007, studying salamander mating systems and malformations.
 Our resident herpetologist, Rod developed a powerful suite of microsatellite markers for use in Ambystomid salamanders.
-Rod is now an Associate Professor (and Associate Department Head!) at Purdue.
+Rod is now a Professor (and Vice-Provost!) at Purdue.

 Janna Willoughby, PhD

 - Janna completed her dissertation in 2015, studying the maintenance of genetic variation in both wild and captive populations.
 Janna was a very accomplished student in terms of papers (Molecular Ecology, Biological Conservation, etc.) and in grantsmanship (NSF DDIG, Sigma Xi, etc.).
 She was a finalist for the Hamilton Award from the Society for the Study of Evolution (2014) and received the Anna M. Jackson Award from the American Society of Mammalogists (2015).
-Janna is now a postdoc in Mark Christie’s lab at Purdue.
+Janna is now a professor at Auburn University.